 With over 100 delegates from 26 Fire & Rescue Services, delegates from the Police and NHS and International delegates from The Netherlands, Germany and Switzerland, our Training & Development weekend was a huge success.
-With the excellent facilities provided at the Fire Service College delegates participated in workshops for Multi incident Scenarios, USAR, and Incident Command, Be a Firefighter, Drive an appliance, Presentation skill, Self Promotion, Assertiveness, Fire Investigation, Change, Career Development, MFTA, Leadership, Voice projection and a very energetic Fitness in the Fire Service.
+With the excellent facilities provided at the Fire Service College delegates participated in wide range of workshops to suit operational and support staff.

 Photos can be seen on our Facebook page, so join our group - WFS to view.